 Some smartphone photographers have complained about weird filter edges around their subjects, or the filter isn’t always applied to the background seen through the edges of a subject’s glasses.

-However, while portrait mode isn’t always perfect, it’s a great tool to have in your smartphone portrait photography toolkit.
+However, while portrait mode isn’t always perfect, it’s a great tool to have in your smartphone photography toolkit.

 Smartphone Portrait Photography Gear